 A big step in that direction was the personal effect they brought to the Teams chat room.
 In Microsoft Teams, chat stay on even after a video conference has ended so you can catch up on what you’ve missed.
 This meant that more and more people started using Microsoft Team and with that came an influx of issues.
 Some users reported that the images they sent in the Microsoft Teams chatbox weren’t loading properly.
 There are several probable causes behind this and today, we will be teaching you how you can fix it.

-Microsoft Teams can’t load or send images in chat
+Microsoft Teams can’t load or send images in the chat

 The issue hasn’t been publically addressed by Microsoft officials and you don’t need to make any technical tweaks to get rid of it either.
 Most of the workarounds for this issue are pretty elementary.
 The most common reasons behind this issue are an outdated Microsoft Teams version or a non-supported browser (if you are using Teams on its web platform).
 These are the causes that our solutions are based around.